MicrosoftDocs/defender-docs/defender-endpoint/api/exposed-apis-create-app-partners.md

    Where `00000000-0000-0000-0000-000000000000` should be replaced with your Application ID.

-   After selecting the consent link, sign in as the Global Administrator of the customer's tenant and consent the application.
+   After selecting the consent link, sign into the customer's tenant, and then grant consent for the application.

    :::image type="content" source="../media/app-consent-partner.png" alt-text="The Accept button" lightbox="../media/app-consent-partner.png":::